Soyhuce/next-ide-helper/README.md

 ## Factories

-Laravel 8 factories will bring some improvements with new class-based factories but will also bring some magic.

-You can already use then with [soyhuce/laravel-8-factories](https://github.com/Soyhuce/laravel-8-factories).

 The command `php artisan next-ide-helper:factories` will add docblocks to your factories in order to correctly type some methods.
 It will also explicit magic methods for model relations.